gcallah/BookReviews/atherton.md

 and showed that it was based upon false premises.

-This book could be characterized as a 200-page argument that "Berkeley was consistent."
+Overall, this book could be characterized as a 200-page argument that "Berkeley was consistent."
 His philosophy only appears to change as he adapts his arguments to his audience.
 As Atherton puts it, "The nature of his theory doesn't change, but his target does, and hence different issues necessary to support his own theory